 Be aware of the different materials that can cause damage to concrete

 De-icing salts that are often used during winter can be harmful to concrete so you must be informed.
-Any chemicals containing chlorides present a danger and these are often found in de-icing salts that are labelled safe, so you need to be careful.
+Any chemicals containing chlorides present a danger and these are often found in de-icing salts that are labeled safe, so you need to be careful.
 Other elements like fertilizer and ocean water are harmful as well because they are mildly acidic and can attack the bonds that hold the concrete together.
 Heavy machinery and corrosive fluids will also wear concrete down, so high-traffic areas should always be sealed to prevent damage.

 Make sure you determine the right time to seal your concrete